zyrconlabs/cascadia-os/README.md

 # Cascadia OS

-> **The execution layer for AI operators that actually finish the work.**
+> The execution layer for AI operators that actually finish the work.

 ---

+Before I built AI operators, I built machines that could not be allowed to fail.

 I was five years old the first time I took apart a telephone.
 Not for school.
 Because I needed to understand how the sound got through the wire.

-Decades later — aerospace engineering in Moscow, automation projects for Amazon and the US Navy, building at 2am while my daughter slept — I kept running into the same problem: AI that was impressive in demos and unreliable in production.
+Decades later — after aerospace engineering, industrial automation, and building always-on systems under real heat, cost, and security constraints — I kept running into the same problem: AI that looked impressive in demos and became unreliable the moment it touched real work.

 I didn't want a chatbot.
 I wanted an operator I could trust.
-Something that remembers, asks before acting, and picks up where it left off after a crash.
-Something designed for the moment when things go wrong at three in the morning and nobody is watching.
+Something that remembers, asks before acting, resumes after failure, and stays bounded when the stakes are real.

-**That's what this is.** → [Full story](./STORY.md)
+That's what this is. → [Full story](STORY.md)

+---

+## Why this is different

+- **Durable by design** — resumes from committed state after failure
+- **Human-controlled** — approval gates block risky actions until explicitly approved
+- **Local-first economics** — useful on local hardware, with cloud used only when it is worth it

 ---